uidaholib/main-web-redesign_draft/content/services/oapf/eligibility.md

 {% include feature/card.html header="Author Criteria" text=author %}

 {% capture documentation %}
-U of I - OAPF funding is contingent upon providing proper documentation to the <a href="mailto:jylisadoney@uidaho.edu">U of I - OAPF Fund Manager</a> and the Library’s Fiscal Officer.
+U of I - OAPF funding is contingent upon providing proper documentation to the <a href="mailto:khenrich@uidaho.edu">U of I - OAPF Fund Manager</a> and the Library’s Fiscal Officer.
 In FY 2023, documentation (including official invoices and receipts) must have issue dates and payment dates between July 1, 2022 and December 31, 2022 to qualify for Funding Period #1, or issue and payment dates between January 1, 2023 and June 16, 2023 to qualify for Funding Period #2.

 Invoices or receipts with issue dates or payment dates that have been changed (including, but not limited to: reissued invoices, credit notes, etc.) do not meet the U of I – OAPF’s documentation requirements.